This article was commissioned by Emery Brothers and appeared in the December 2017 issue of The Diapason.

 Study in New York

-The Crims financed Roy’s education in sending him to New York for two extended periods of time, where he went to study with Hugh McAmis, by then relocated to New York.
+The Crims financed Roy’s education in sending him to New York for two extended periods of time in the 1930s, where he went to study with Hugh McAmis, by then relocated to New York.
 I’ve not been able to ascertain precisely what connection led him to seek out McAmis, other than their previous association in Kilgore.
 McAmis at the time would have been 36 years old, and tragically died in 1942 shortly after being drafted into the Army and reporting for basic training duty.

 Notations in the printed music Roy used in his New York study indicate that he got a good overview of the basic repertoire of Bach, Widor, etc. Roy’s handwritten notation also show his address as 160 West 73rd Street, the same building as McAmis’ apartment and studio.
 Hugh McAmis Studio